General Class Policies

 On-Campus Classes

 Attendance is expected for all class periods.
+Students who miss class meetings should expect their grade to suffer as a result.
 Attendance is required for quiz and examination periods.
 Any absence must be accompanied by a written excuse from a doctor or other competent authority.
 Two instances of late arrival or early departure will be considered equivalent to one absence.

 Online Classes